amper43/hastic-server-wiki/Docker.md

   hastic/server
 ```

-NOTE: if you use Grafana and Hastic on one host, use real IP instead of `localhost` (or `127.0.0.1`) when open Grafana in browser.
+NOTE: if you use Grafana and Hastic on one host, use any host IP (e.g. `192.168.0.1`) except `localhost` (or `127.0.0.1`) when open Grafana in browser.
+Otherwise Hastic would try to find Grafana inside Docker and fail.

 `ZMQ_CONNECTION_STRING` is the string which be used for connection between server and analytics.
 For docker-compose by default will be used value `tcp://analytics:8002` from `.env `file.
 For manual setup use `tcp://<analytics_ip>:8002` with WAN IP (for example `192.168.0.1`).